 6. What type of return policy is offered?

-return policy, in case you aren't happy with the machine.
+Since button machines aren't sold in stores, you need to know about the company's return policy, just in case you aren't happy with their machine.